Haris16-code/KryonOS/Documentation/JS_API_Guide.md

-# HarixOS JavaScript Engine - Comprehensive Reference Manual
+# KryonOS JavaScript Engine - Comprehensive Reference Manual

-Welcome to the **HarixOS JavaScript API Reference**.
+Welcome to the **KryonOS JavaScript API Reference**.
 This document provides deep technical details on the underlying JavaScript engine specifications, performance characteristics, and every native API exposed by the C++ Kernel for interacting with the ESP32 hardware.

 ---

 ## 1. Engine Specifications & ECMAScript Compliance

-HarixOS uses the **Duktape 2.x JavaScript Engine**.
+KryonOS uses the **Duktape 2.x JavaScript Engine**.
 Duktape is a highly optimized, lightweight C/C++ embeddable engine designed specifically for deeply embedded systems and microcontrollers with constrained RAM footprints.

 ### 1.1 ECMAScript Compliance
 - **ES5 / ES5.1 Compliant:** The engine is fully compliant with the ECMAScript 5.1 specification.